A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice

+Our work also closely relates to the literature on joint inventory and resource allocation problems in a two-stage approximation framework. \cite{chen2022approximation} study a joint inventory selection and online matching problem.
+While their setting focuses on matching rather than assortment optimization, they use a similar two-step framework based on fluid relaxation. \cite{epstein2024optimizing} consider an inventory placement problem with different dynamic fulfillment policies.
+For a comprehensive review of this area, we refer readers to the literature reviews in these two papers.

-There is some other work considering joint assortment and inventory problems but focusing on developing sublinear regret guarantees. \cite{liang2021assortment} consider the single-period joint assortment and inventory problem under MNL choice with a non-zero existing initial inventory.
-They show that fluid LP relaxation can be solved by sequentially solving a series of simpler linear programs, and the optimal solutions of these LPs have the `quasi gain-ordered' property.
-We establish a different \emph{generalized revenue-ordered property} for the starting inventory of a fluid process that results in the same revenue as $\fLPM$.
-This coincidence suggests that the optimal inventory for different variants of dynamic assortment problems might have different revenue-ordered-like properties. \cite{mouchtaki2021joint} propose a sample average approximation based algorithm for the unconstrained problem, which achieves sublinear regret under a Markov chain choice model. \cite{guo2023bilevel} consider an unconstrained problem under general choice models and arbitrary distribution of customers and reformulate the fluid LP as a bilevel optimization problem.
-Additionally, some work combines learning and dynamic assortment optimization. \cite{liang2023online} study the dynamic assortment planning problem under the MNL choice with unknown preference weights, which focus on learning the weights and use an existing solution algorithm for the dynamic assortment optimization problem as an oracle.
+Another related line of research examines joint assortment and inventory problems with a focus on achieving sublinear regret guarantees. \cite{liang2021assortment} consider the joint assortment and inventory problem under MNL choice with a non-zero existing initial inventory and considering order cost and leftover penalty.
+They show that fluid LP relaxation can be solved by sequentially solving a series of simpler linear programs, and the optimal solutions of these LPs have the ``quasi gain-ordered'' property.
+Our work uses a different revenue-ordered-like property, which says that the starting inventory of a fluid process that results in the same revenue as single-type CDLP objective has a ``revenue-ordered'' property (See Section \ref{sec:2.2} for details).
+This coincidence suggests that the optimal inventory for different variants of dynamic assortment problems might have related, yet distinct, revenue-ordered-like properties. \cite{mouchtaki2021joint} propose a sample average approximation-based algorithm for the unconstrained problem with ordering cost under a Markov chain choice model that achieves sublinear regret. \cite{zhang2024leveraging} show improved performance guarantees for this problem under a general choice model and a much improved guarantee under MNL choice model with assumptions on the model input. \cite{guo2023bilevel} consider an unconstrained problem under general choice models and arbitrary distribution of customers and reformulate the fluid LP as a bilevel optimization problem.
+Additionally, some work considers the scenario where the choice model is not known. \cite{liang2023online} study the dynamic assortment planning problem under the MNL choice with unknown preference weights, focusing on learning the weights and using an existing solution algorithm for the dynamic assortment optimization problem as an oracle.